HakonRydland/Arma3CfgFunctions/Arma3CfgFunctions/README.md

-# Arma 3 CfgFunctions README
+# Arma 3 CfgFunctions

 ## Features

 Allows for the generation of auto completion intlisens for you Arma 3 mission functions.

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 Note for consistent results it is recommended to seth both paths in the settings.

+## How to use

+1. Set relative paths to both `mission root` and `description.ext`
+2. open Command Palette and run `Arma 3: Recompile CfgFunctions`
+3. Recompile when ever you add a function to CfgFunctions

 ## Extension Settings